create3000/x_ite/docs/_posts/components/Rendering/IndexedTriangleFanSet.md

 ### MFInt32 [in] **set_index** <small class="small">[0,∞) or -1</small>

-Index list specifies triangles by connecting Coordinate vertices, each individual fan separated by -1 sentinel value.
+*index* list specifies triangles by connecting Coordinate vertices, each individual fan separated by -1 sentinel value.

 #### Hint